Studies in English

 41. Actions of Hormones that Regulate Fuel Metabolism

-*Marks’ Basic Medical Biochemistry: A Clinical Approach
+*according to Marks’ Basic Medical Biochemistry: A Clinical Approach

 TOPICS FOR MINI-ESSAYS